Application Process for Teacher Ed.

-Formal admission to the Teacher Prep/Licensure program usually occurs by the end of the sophomore year.
-Students must submit a portfolio to the director of elementary education.
+Formal admission to the Teacher Prep/Licensure program should occur by the end of the sophomore year.
+Students who have not passed the Praxis I series by the end of their sophomore year will be advised to change to another major.
+Students must submit a portfolio to the director of teacher education.
 When the completed portfolio is submitted, the director will determine if all requirements have been met and then advise the university registrar that the student has met the prerequisites.
 Students will then be able to register for upper level education courses.

 The portfolio must include the following and will only be evaluated when all requirements are included: